-This summer, from June 11th to July 20th, you can visit the six super cute sheep who’ve taken up residence at Edgewater Park.
+For the second summer, you can once again visit the six super cute sheep who’ve taken up residence at Edgewater Park.

-Between 10am and 8pm you can pat them, take Instagram-worthy selfies, and fantasize about selling it all and moving to the country to watch over your own flock.
+From June 17th to July 14th and August 5th to 18th, you can pat them, take Instagram-worthy selfies, and fantasize about selling it all and moving to the country to watch over your own flock.

-The sheep stay in a temporary enclosure during the day, which will move around the park as they graze, and their presence is subject to weather, so if there’s heavy rain or heat waves they will be in a shelter and not in the park.
+The sheep stay in a temporary enclosure during the day, which will move around the park as they graze, and their presence is subject to weather, so if there’s heavy rain or heat waves they will be in their shelter.

 For more information about the project and to find out about all the activities and times, check Pointe-Claire’s website HERE.